CleverRaven/Cataclysm-DDA/doc/EFFECTS_JSON.md

 "rad_amount"
 "rad_min"
-"rad_max"           - If 0 value will be exactly "rad_min"
+"rad_max"           - if 0 or missing value will be exactly "rad_min"
 "rad_max_val"       - Defaults to 0, which means uncapped
 "rad_chance"
 "rad_chance_bot"